pmunts/muntsos/README.txt

     expect is both an extension to Tcl and a standalone program that is extremely useful for automating a dialog between a computer and an I/O device with a serial port interface.
-All manner of older lab instruments and other industrial equipment had serial ports for computer control, as do more modern devices such as the ESP8266 WiFi microcontroller.
+All manner of older lab instruments and other industrial equipment had a serial port control interface, as do more modern devices such as the ESP8266 WiFi microcontroller.
+Many modern instruments, such as my oscilloscope, have a USB port that enumerates as a serial port when plugged into a computer.

     socat is a Linux utility program that bridges two byte stream communications channels of various kinds, such as stdin/stdout and a serial port, in the case of the expect script I was using to configure the ESP8266.

--   8 January 2025 -- As I was preparing to work on USB Gadget mode for the Orange Pi Zero 2W, I came to the realization that, unlike the Raspberry Pi 3, the Raspberry Pi 4 does not need a separate USB Gadget kernel.
-The old obsolete BeagleBones, the Orange Pi Zero 2W, and the Raspberry Pi 4 Model B all have a dedicated USB controller dedicated to the USB Mini-A/USB micro-A/USB-C power connector that is entirely separate from the USB controller dedicated to the USB-A socket(s).
+-   8 January 2025 -- As I was preparing to begin work on USB Gadget mode for the Orange Pi Zero 2W, I realized that, unlike the Raspberry Pi 3, the Raspberry Pi 4 does not need a separate USB Gadget kernel.
+The old obsolete BeagleBones, the Raspberry Pi 4 Model B, and the Raspberry Pi 5 Model B all have a USB controller dedicated to the USB Mini-A/USB micro-A/USB-C power connector that is entirely separate from the USB controller dedicated to the USB-A receptacle(s).
+The BeagleBone family never needed a separate USB Gadget kernel and neither do the Raspberry Pi 4 or 5.

-    The direction (host or peripheral) of the Raspberry Pi 4 Model B USB-C connector is set in the device tree, by adding either dtoverlay=dwc2,dr_mode=host or dtoverlay=dwc2,dr_mode=peripheral to
+    The direction (host or peripheral) of the Raspberry Pi 4 Model B (and the Raspberry Pi 5 Model B) USB-C connector is set in the device tree, by adding either dtoverlay=dwc2,dr_mode=host or dtoverlay=dwc2,dr_mode=peripheral to /boot/config.txt.
+This may or
-    /boot/config.txt.
-This may or may work on CM4 carrier boards: The Compute Module 4 IO Board can be placed into USB peripheral mode but the Waveshare CM4-Duino cannot.
+    may work on CM4/CM5 carrier boards: The Compute Module 4 IO Board can be placed into USB peripheral mode but the Waveshare CM4-Duino cannot.
 Negotiating USB peripheral mode seems to require USB OTG (On The Go) configuration signals and/or resistors that are wired on the CM4 I/O Board but not on the CM4-Duino.

-    This USB Gadget scheme works equally well on the Raspberry Pi 5 Model B and I have added support for USB Gadget mode to the Raspberry Pi 5 kernel.
-Both my Windows laptop and Dell tower running Debian Linux Bookworm are able to supply enough current to their USB-A sockets to power up a Raspberry Pi 5 Model B with 4 GB of RAM running MuntsOS.
+    This USB Gadget scheme works equally well on the Raspberry Pi 5 Model B and I have enabled support for USB Gadget mode in the Raspberry Pi 5 kernel.
+Both my Windows laptop and Dell tower running Debian Linux Bookworm are able to supply enough current to their USB-A receptacles to power up a Raspberry Pi 5 Model B with 4 GB of RAM running MuntsOS.
 YMMV.

-    Just for the fun of it, I added the stress-ng extension package to MuntsOS see how a Raspberry Pi 5 Model B would hold up drawing power from the Dell tower's front panel USB-A socket.
+    Just for the fun of it, I have added the stress-ng extension package to MuntsOS see how a Raspberry Pi 5 Model B would hold up drawing power from the Dell tower's front panel USB-A receptacle.

 Quick Setup Instructions for the Impatient